validatedpatterns/gitea-chart/README.md

   existingClaim: MyAwesomeGiteaClaim
 ```

-In case that peristence has been disabled it will simply use an empty dir volume.
+In case that persistence has been disabled it will simply use an empty dir volume.

 PostgreSQL handles the persistence in the exact same way.
 You can interact with the postgres settings as displayed in the following example: